 SPAN-110 Conversational Spanish I

 This course provides practice in beginning-level Spanish conversation, with attention to the use of basic vocabulary, pronunciation, and grammar.
-Conversational Spanish I is designed for students who are not native Spanish speakers, and the course does not satisfy the academic requirements of the SPAN 120 series.
+Conversational Spanish I is designed for students who are not native Spanish speakers.

 SPAN-111 Conversational Spanish II